-The music filled the room and my heart with joy as I listened to its melody, and sat with my hands placed on my chest and their fingers interlocking.
+The music filled the room and my heart with joy as I listened to its melody and sat with my hands placed on my chest and their fingers interlocking.
 It was evening and the room’s lighting was a perfect balance between light and dark as the sun’s light went through the window to my right and across the furniture, carpet, a fireplace filled with ash, bookshelves, and the collection I had worked on over many years.
-Through the panes in the doors of a bookshelf to my left were a dozen dolls resting on its shelves and they wore garments varying from exotic kimonos to the suits eloquent of a gentleman.
-As I sat, I remembered my first addition to this collection which was a nice young gentleman of a doll that wore a black suit with white cuffs and had golden blond hair.
-I received him when I was almost five from my long deceased aunt who always wrote to me and visited from time to time while filling me with kind words.
+Through the panes in the doors of a bookshelf to my left were a dozen dolls resting on its shelves who wore garments varying from exotic kimonos to the eloquent suits of a gentleman.
+As I sat, I remembered my first addition to this collection, which was a nice young gentleman of a doll that wore a black suit with white cuffs and had golden blond hair.
+I received him when I was almost five years of age from my long deceased aunt who always wrote to me and visited from time to time while filling me with kind words.
 Oh, how I missed her dearly...

-At the present moment I was waiting for a guest who was supposedly a distant cousin of mine and who I had discovered of from a letter of introduction from my great-uncle Henry.
-He was a shabby old fellow with long white hair and a well-cut beard who I hadn’t talked with in such a great while, and thus this letter gave me a dose of surprise and intrigue.
+At the present moment I was waiting for a guest who was supposedly a distant cousin of mine and of whom I had discovered from a letter of introduction from my great-uncle Henry.
+Uncle Henry was a shabby old fellow with long white hair and a well-cut beard who I hadn't talked with in such a great while that this letter gave me a dose of surprise and intrigue.
 The doorknob turned and then the door flew open as Charlie strode into the room and greeted me with:

 “Good Evening Edwin!
 How goes it?”

 “Splendid!
 Thank you for your curiosity.
 To be quite honest, I’m waiting for that guest to arrive and then to have a little chat to welcome her to the area.”